Salesforce-Async-Messaging/messaging-web-api-sample-app/README.md

 # Salesforce Messaging for Web API Sample App

-A repository holding a sample app created using React JS library to demonstrate Messaging for In-App and Web Public (aka v2.0) REST APIs.
+A repository holding a sample app created using React JS library to demonstrate the Messaging experience using Messaging for In-App and Web Public (aka v2.0) REST APIs.

 ## REST API Documentation
 https://developer.salesforce.com/docs/service/messaging-api